AmareshMourya/ews-java/README.txt

 It needs JDK 1.6.
 The original documentation says that it works with Exchange 2010 but it seems to work against Exchange 2007 Service Pack 1.

+Modified Appointment.java, method validate(): lines 239-258 commented out This removes the requirement that a TimeZoneDefinition be added for Appointment's save & update calls to Exchange 2007 SP1 (only).
+Exchange 2007 SP1 was choking on the TimeZoneDefinition elements in the request.
+With these changes, save(...) should work as documented.

 From the website:

 Hello EWS Java experts.
 We have posted an updated EWS Java API package.